openedx/XBlock/README.rst

 Documentation
 -------------

 The docs for the XBlock API is on Read The Docs:  https://xblock.readthedocs.org .
+Information on how to integrate XBlocks with the edx platform are sourced from https://github.com/edx/edx-platform/blob/master/docs/en_us/developers/source/xblocks.rst#deploying-your-xblock